soufianesejjari/Test_In_C_for_Internship/README.md

 - The dynamic programming approach (with memoization) has a time complexity of O(n), which is a significant improvement.
 - The iterative approach also has a time complexity of O(n), making it the most efficient choice for large n.

-## Conclusion
-Choose the approach that best suits your requirements based on the trade-offs between simplicity and efficiency.
-In most cases, the dynamic programming or iterative approach is preferred due to their better time complexity.

-Choose the approach that best suits your requirements based on the trade-offs between simplicity and efficiency.
-In most cases, the dynamic programming or iterative approach is preferred due to their better time complexity.